 A financial asset is classified in this category if acquired principally for the purpose of disposal or repurchasing in the short term.
 This type of financial asset is measured at fair value at the time of initial recognition, and transaction costs are recognized in profit or loss as incurred.
-Financial assets at fair value through profit or loss are measured at fair value subsequently and changes therein, which takes into account any dividend and interest income, are recognized in profit or loss.
+Financial assets measured at fair value through profit or loss is measured at fair value, and changes therein are recognized in profit or loss.
 A regular way of purchase or disposal of financial assets shall be recognized and derecognized, as applicable, using trade-date accounting.